caseykneale/PickingALanguage2020/README.md

 | JVM | Functional Programming  | Parallelism   | Mac, Win, Linux, Web        | Complexity  | Scala    |

 ### Fun
 Below are some languages I reccommend trying out if you are looking to learn something new, and have some fun while you're at it.
-They will open your eyes to what lives outside of C#, and challenge most people.
+They will open your eyes to whats out there.
 Some brief comments on them are given below.

-Julia - looks, feels, and runs like the future of applied mathematics and data science.
+*Julia* - looks, feels, and runs like the future of applied mathematics and data science.
 It's also downright satisfying to write.
-Haskell - total paradigm shift from imperitive programming, as challenging as you want it to be.
+*Haskell* - total paradigm shift from imperitive programming, as challenging as you want it to be.
 There's something beautiful to be found in Haskell, but - it's not a language you're likely to get paid to use unless you are really good at it.
-Rust - It's a treat, I mean, it's satisfying to write C++ like code without being kept up at night thinking about pointers before pushing to production.
+*Rust* - It's a treat, I mean, it's satisfying to write C++ like code without being kept up at night thinking about pointers before pushing to production.
 It also has some - good ideas in it, some truly fresh takes, and helpful error messages.
 Definitely worth learning and kind of healing compared to the C languages.

 | Primary Desire | Secondary Desire | Tertiary Desire | Platform                    | Okay With   | Language |
 |     :-:      | :-:            | :-:           | :-:                         | :-:         | :-:      |